License GuideSOC 29-1292

 Read more

 Practicing as a dental hygienist without an active license violates state law across the country.
-Penalties vary by jurisdiction but typically include civil fines and forfeiture of any income earned while unlicensed.
-Some states impose criminal charges for repeat offenses, which may result in jail time.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Unlicensed practice carries civil fines and forfeiture of any money earned.
+Repeat offenders may face criminal charges in certain states, including short jail sentences.
+The specific penalties vary by state and the circumstances of the violation.

 Career Outlook